openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 - **Using the default naming:** If you follow the `cluster-secrets-<name>` convention, no additional configuration is needed.
 The system will automatically find and mount your secret.

 - **Using a custom secret name:** If you want to share credentials with another profile or use a different name, you need to:
-  1. First, create the PR that adds your secret to `ci-secret-bootstrap` (and wait for it to merge)
+  1. First, same as above, create the PR that adds your secret to `ci-secret-bootstrap` (and wait for it to merge)
   2. Then, create a second PR that modifies the cluster profiles configuration to specify your custom secret name:

      **File:** [`ci-operator/step-registry/cluster-profiles/cluster-profiles-config.yaml`](https://github.com/openshift/release/blob/master/ci-operator/step-registry/cluster-profiles/cluster-profiles-config.yaml)